With regards to the current Coronavirus situation we have implemented the following changes:

 - Service times are available from 9am to 3.15pm at Saltwell Crematorium and 9am to 2.30pm at Birtley Crematorium.

 - The book of remembrance room will still remain open and we ask that all social distancing guidelines are followed.
 To keep to deadlines we will be processing book of remembrance entries.

-- Cleaning is carried out in the Chapel at Saltwell Crematorium between each service.
+- Cleaning is carried out between each service.
 To ensure the safety of visitors and staff, we politely ask that anyone attending a service to leave promptly afterwards to ensure we have enough time to carry out cleaning.

 - Hand washing facilities are available on site.

 - To comply with social distancing guidance, there will be a maximum of 20 mourners allowed in the chapel at Saltwell Crematorium and 15 mourners in the chapel at Birtley Crematorium.
 These should only be:

 - if neither of the above can attend then close friends may

 - the attendance of a celebrant of choice, should the bereaved request this

 - families should not gather outside the chapel before and after services